miinto/cart-js/README.md

 # Miinto JS cart

 ## Usage
 The cart is loaded asynchronously with the snippet below.
-A `miintoSettings` object and `miintoCartReady` function must be declared on the window global, defining settings and "on ready" callback from the cart.
-To load the cart, place this snippet (preferably before the enclosing <body> tag)
+A `miintoSettings` object and `miintoCartReady` function must be declared on the window global, defining settings and "onready" callback from the cart.
+To load the cart, place this snippet (preferably before the enclosing body tag)

 ```javascript
 <script type="text/javascript">